 The accounting policies of the Mahwah Public Library (the "Library"), County of Bergen, State of New Jersey, (A Component Unit of the Township of Mahwah, the "Township") conform to the accounting principles applicable to municipalities and libraries (component units) prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey (the "Division").
-Accordingly, the accompanying financial statements are not intended to present financial position and results of operations in conformity with generally accepted accounting principles (GAAP).
+Accordingly, the accompanying financial statements are not intended to present financial position and results of operations in conformity with generally accepted accounting principles in the United States of America (GAAP).
 The following is a summary of the significant policies.